Skip to main content

 • dementia.

-40m fast-paced walk test8 weeks
+40m fast-paced walk test

 The 40m fast-paced walking test measures short-distance walking activities.
 40m fast-paced walk test was assessed at baseline (third month postoperatively) and after an 8-week intervention (fifth month postoperatively).

-Knee range of motion (ROM)8 weeks
+Knee range of motion (ROM)

 The universal goniometer was used to measure active knee flexion and extension while the participants were sitting with their knees hanging down on the edge of a firm bed.
 Knee ROM was assessed at baseline (third month postoperatively) and after an 8-week intervention (fifth month postoperatively).

-Quadriceps and hip abductor muscles strength8 weeks
+Quadriceps and hip abductor muscles strength

 The muscle strength was assessed with a hand-held dynamometer.
 For the quadriceps muscle test, the patient was seated on the edge of a hard bed.
 The dynamometer was placed on the midline of the tibia 5 cm proximal to the lateral malleolus.
 The patient was asked to force his leg into extension by overcoming the resistance of the dynamometer.
 For measurement of hip abductors muscle strength, the patient was placed supine and the dynamometer was placed on the lateral side of the leg, 5 cm proximal to the lateral malleolus.
 The patient was asked to force his leg into extension by overcoming the resistance of the dynamometer.
 The quadriceps and hip abductor muscles' strength were assessed at baseline (third month postoperatively) and after an 8-week intervention (fifth month postoperatively).

-30s sit-to-stand test8 weeks
+30s sit-to-stand test

 The total number of sit-to-stand repetitions completed in 30 seconds was recorded.
 30s sit-to-stand test is a measurement of lower limb strength and endurance.
 30s sit-to-stand test was assessed at baseline (third month postoperatively) and after an 8-week intervention (fifth month postoperatively).

-Stair climbing test8 weeks
+Stair climbing test

 Functional limitations specific to ascending stairs were assessed with timed stair climbing and descending using a standard 9 steps (16-20 cm).
 Participants were instructed to climb stairs safely as soon as possible.
 Stair climbing test was assessed at baseline (third month postoperatively) and after an 8-week intervention (fifth month postoperatively).

-Knee pain: Visual Analogy Scale (VAS)8 weeks
+Knee pain: Visual Analogy Scale (VAS)

 Knee pain intensity during rest and activity (walking, sitting-to-standing, climbing stairs) were measured using separate 10 cm pain rating scale, with zero representing no pain at all and 10 representing worst imaginable pain.
 Knee pain was evaluated at baseline (third month postoperatively) and after an 8-week intervention (fifth month postoperatively).

-Fortgotten Joint Score-12 (FJS-12)8 weeks
+• Fortgotten Joint Score-12 (FJS-12)(8 weeks)

-World Health Organization Quality of Life Instrument Short Form (WHOQOL-BREF)8 weeks
+• World Health Organization Quality of Life Instrument Short Form (WHOQOL-BREF)(8 weeks)

-The Western Ontario and McMaster University Osteoarthritis Index (WOMAC)8 weeks
+• The Western Ontario and McMaster University Osteoarthritis Index (WOMAC)(8 weeks)